-Strom Thurmond, who served in the United States Senate for a record 46 years, dies on this day in 2003.
+Strom Thurmond, who served in the United States Senate for a record 48 years, dies on June 26, 2003.
 Thurmond’s long and controversial political career had ended with his retirement one year earlier.

 In 1954, Thurmond ran for the United States Senate as a Democrat on a pro-segregation platform and became the only candidate ever elected to the Senate by a write-in vote.
 Three years into this first term, he notoriously staged a record-breaking one-man filibuster to defeat a civil rights bill that lasted more than 24 hours.
 Although it is unknown whether his personal beliefs regarding racial equality ever changed, his political behavior became more moderate in the 1970s, perhaps as part of an effort to extend his political career in changing times.
 This change of heart, whether genuine or not, was exemplified by his endorsement of a renewal of the Voting Rights Act in 1982 and his vote in favor of creating the Martin Luther King, Jr. federal holiday in 1983.

 Throughout his career, Thurmond was by any account a divisive force in American politics.
 His critics thought him to be an unabashed racist and condemned his alleged habit of skirt-chasing.
 Thurmond was married twice, the second time when he was 66 years old to a 22-year-old former Miss South Carolina, but also had a reputation for making frequent advances on a wide variety of women who crossed his path.
 His fans, however, seemed amused by his reputation as a “rascal” and admired his feistiness and personal discipline—Thurmond never smoked or drank coffee and only rarely indulged in alcohol—as well as his personal strength.
 Even in his 90s when his health began to fail, Thurmond refused to use a wheelchair or hearing aid in public.
 He was well known for personally helping out his constituents on a regular basis.